oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 ### Aims
-The tool is made for getting a better understanding of artefacts from the Cold war in the IISG, combing them into one world to see how they function together.
+The tool is made for getting a better understanding of artefacts from the Cold war in the IISG, combing them into one world.
+To create a new story, one where you, the player can find all the hidden Propaganda and Anti Propaganda.

 ### Methods
-C# — WebGL — HTML — CSS — JS
+C# — HTML — CSS — JS

 ### Results
 My result is combining my transcoded models into a video game about the Cold War.